ElPitagoras14/utils-features/README.md

 - The following variables must have the same values in both the frontend and backend to ensure proper functionality: `AUTH_SECRET`, `AUTH_ALGORITHM`, and `AUTH_EXPIRE_MINUTES`.

 > [!IMPORTANT]
-> If you perform a login using a server component and then navigate to a client page, you must manually reload the page (in server components, it works normally).
+> If you perform a login using a server component and then navigate to a client page, you must manually reload the page to be authenticated (in server components, it works normally).
 This issue does not occur when using a client-side login component.

 ### Sign In